Kurt-Hanel/3040-A3/README.md

 Request the list of all pavilions which are open this year or the information for a specific one.

 ##### Parameters
-- no parameter, or
+- none, or
-- parameter `name` where it is the name as given in the list of all pavilions
+- parameter `name` which is the name as given in the list of all pavilions

 ##### Resources
 No parameter: